joshuaeduque/hopshop/README.md

 ### Prerequisites

-HopShop requires Node.js and Python 3 to be installed on your machine.
+HopShop requires Node.js and Python 3 as well as either npm or pnpm to be installed on your machine.

 ## Installation